Own a cute, teeny-weenie Pom and you want to give only the best? Take a look at our round up for the best dog food for Pomeranians.

 10. Blue Buffalo Homestyle Recipe Senior Chicken Dinner with Garden Vegetables

-Blue Buffalo Homestyle is a canned wet food that not only stores well but mixes with their dry food for more complete nutrition.
+This is a canned wet food that not only stores well but mixes with their dry food for more complete nutrition.

 As a stand-alone, it is easily eaten by the smaller mouths and older teeth without worry of denture issues or gum diseases in the later years.
 The Homestyle recipe also provides many nutrients, vitamins, and minerals not found elsewhere.

-- Activity and alertness levels are maintained.
+- Promotes activity and alertness levels

-Why Quality Food Matters to Your Pomeranian
+Why Quality Food Matters

 Poms, like other toy breeds, have very small mouths.
 They also have smaller teeth and will be affected by larger kibble.
 All your food options should be small enough for them to eat without having to break it down first.